haslhofer/Gerald-Personal-Blog-2021/content/posts/2022-05-03---Design-life.md

 So when I had a career choice to make recently, I started with first principles - is this new job an enabler for me to flourish as a creator?
 Will it allow me to take risks?
 Is it an outlet for my creative energy?
 When faced with time pressure, do I still create islands for reflection (like this essay)?
 Is my time spent with other people reflective of my desire to reaffirm my love for my children regularly?

 Judge me if you will - I clearly don't excel at these dimensions all the time.
 To the contrary.
-But having this stable True North in front of me helps me ground my decisions in something larger, more durable - it's an attempt to consciously design my life rather than letting circumstance direct my journey.
+But having this stable True North in front of me helps me ground my decisions in something larger, more durable - it's my attempt to consciously design my life rather than letting circumstance direct my journey.

 I consider writing my own mission statement as some of the highest leveraged hours I spent in my life.
 I encourage you to try it, too.
+And stop worrying about the tiles.